-In the CR, there was a period in the late 19th and early 20th century when club life bloomed and during that time various kinds of clubs were founded – national houses, community clubs, and sporting associations (Sokol) etc., where people went not just for entertainment but also to get together.
-They evolved naturally, linked to community life, until the Communist regime seized power.
+In the CR, there was a period in the late 19th and early 20th century when club life bloomed and during that time various kinds of clubs were founded – national houses, community clubs, and sporting associations (Sokol) etc., where people went not just for entertainment but also to socialise.
+They evolved naturally, embedded in community life, until the Communist regime seized power.
 The regime severed these links, nationalised property, quashed civil society, and seized control of entertainment.
 The old buildings used for these activities fell into decline; some were refurbished, but usually suffered from insensitive structural modifications.
-They were replaced by the mass construction of megalomaniacal cultural houses, which were also used by the political authorities for their own visibility.
+They were replaced by the mass construction of megalomaniacal ‘cultural houses’, which the political authorities also used for their own visibility.
 After 1989 some municipalities tried to get rid of these buildings by selling them, because they were expensive to operate and to maintain.
-But even in the 1990s municipal representatives already began to realise that without cultural houses and centres quality local community life would suffer, and there was a return to a naturally evolving process – see the NIPOS survey.
-Cultural houses and centres are run by various subjects: municipalities, municipal districts, and even civic associations and public benefit companies, joint-stock and limited-liability companies, and private subjects; none, however, are run by the state.
+But even in the 1990s municipal representatives already began to realise that without cultural houses and centres the quality of local community life would suffer, and there was a return to a naturally evolving process.
+Cultural houses and centres are run by various subjects: municipalities, municipal districts, and even associations and public benefit companies, joint-stock and limited-liability companies, and private subjects; none, however, are run by the state.
 The activities they offer can be divided into basic groups: artistic, non-artistic and educational activities, and other cultural services.

 There are a great number of centres of theatre education that operate entirely as civic initiatives.
 For example, in Olomouc one basic school of the arts was initially set up as a project and has since functioned as an autonomous association called Association D, which offers courses in drama for schools and also provides training to teachers and heads of children’s theatre companies.
 Currently these centres are working to obtain a permanent education licence.